fpjohnston/TECO-64/doc/running.md

 -c, --nocreate
  - If the specified file does not exist, then issue an error and exit.

+-D, --display
+ - Start TECO in display mode (using the 1W command).

 -E*command*, --execute=*command*
  - Execute *command* as an indirect command file (using the EI command) which is